getty-zig/getty.so/pages/guide/serializers.md

 Congratulations!
 You've just written your first Getty serializer!

-Now let's try to serialize a value into JSON by calling `getty.serialize`, which takes a value to serialize and a `getty.Serializer` interface value:
+Let's try serializing a value with it by calling `getty.serialize`, which takes a value to serialize and a `getty.Serializer` interface value.

 {% label src/main.zig %}
 {% highlight zig %}